logto-io/rfcs/draft/0004-experience-api.md

    - `userId`: NULL.
 Not available for the forgot password interaction.
    - `interactionEvent`: OPTIONAL.
 The interaction event may or may not be specified.
    - `verificationRecords`: OPTIONAL.
 Verification records may be created before the user is identified.
    - `profile`: NULL.
-The user can not provide profile data until they are identified.
+The user cannot provide profile data until they are identified.

 2. Identified: The user is identified by at least one verified identifier email or phone.

    - `userId`: REQUIRED.
 The userId of the user for the current interaction.
    - `interactionEvent`: REQUIRED.
-The `ForgetPassword` interaction event has been specified.
+The `ForgotPassword` interaction event has been specified.
    - `verificationRecords`: REQUIRED.
 The identifier verification records are created and verified.
    - `profile`: NULL.
 The user has not provided the password yet.

 3. Profile fulfilled: The user has the new password provided.

    - `userId`: REQUIRED.
 The userId of the user for the current interaction.
    - `interactionEvent`: REQUIRED.
-The `ForgetPassword` interaction event has been specified.
+The `ForgotPassword` interaction event has been specified.
    - `verificationRecords`: REQUIRED.
 The identifier verification records are created and verified.
    - `profile`: REQUIRED.
 The password has been set.